Intrepid (1787 ship)

 Intrepid was launched in 1776, almost surely under another name.
 She appeared as Intrepid in British records from 1787; missing volumes of Lloyd's Register (LR) and missing pages in extant records obscure her earlier name(s) and history.
-She made one voyage as a whaler in the British southern whale fishery and two as a slave ship in the triangular trade in enslaved people.
+She made one voyage as a whaler in the British southern whale fishery and two as a Liverpool-based slave ship in the triangular trade in enslaved people.
 She also captured a Spanish merchant ship in a notable action.
 Otherwise she traded widely as a West Indiaman, transport, and to North and South America.
 She was wrecked in November 1816.

 Career

 Intrepid first appeared in LR in 1790.
 However she appeared as Intrepid in British records from 1787 on.

-Whaling voyage (1787–1788): Captain John Leard (or Laird) sailed from London on 19 July 1787 bound for the southern fishery.
-He returned on 27 June 1788 with 56 tuns of whale oil and 14600 seal skins.
+Whaling voyage (1787–1788): Captain John Leard (or Laird) sailed from London on 19 July 1787, bound for the southern fishery.
+He returned on 27 June 1788, with 56 tuns of whale oil and 14600 seal skins.

 Missing volumes and missing pages in extant on-line volumes of LR obscure Intrepid's transition from whaling back to trading.

-1st slave voyage (1797–1799): Captain Francis Robinson acquired a letter of marque on 16 November 1797.
+1st voyage transporting enslaved people (1797–1799): Captain Francis Robinson acquired a letter of marque on 16 November 1797.
 He sailed from Liverpool on 23 December, bound for the Bight of Benin.
+In 1797, 140 vessels sailed from English ports to participate in the triangular trade; 90 of these vessels sailed from Liverpool.

-She gathered slaves at Lagos, and then elsewhere in the Bight.
-She arrived at Grenada on 3 January 1799 with 235 slaves.
+Robinson acquired captives at Lagos, and then elsewhere in the Bight.
+Intrepid arrived at Grenada on 3 January 1799, with 235 captives.
 She arrived back at Liverpool on 14 June.
 She had left Liverpool with 47 crew members and suffered seven crew deaths on the voyage.
 At some point Captain James Leavy replaced Robinson.
 Intrepid returned to Liverpool from Tobago, via Milford, under the command of Captain Thomas Kidney.